Junin grebe: Description

-Its calls include melodic whistles doo’ ith, wit, and a longer phooee-th when trying to attract a mate.
+The calls of the Junin grebe include melodic whistles doo' ith, wit, and a longer phooee-th when trying to attract a mate.

 Behaviour and ecology

 Breeding

-Courtship involves two grebes facing breast to breast and turning their head quickly from side to side, called ‘head-shaking’.
+Courtship involves two grebes facing breast to breast and turning their head quickly from side to side, called 'head-shaking'.
 The nests of Junin grebes are built in reed beds around the border of Lake Junin, and a typical clutch size is two eggs, laid in December or January.
+The grebe generally breeds in bays and channels around the edge of the lake, within 8–75 m of reed beds, entering the reeds only for nesting or roosting.
 In years when the water level of the lake is particularly low, no young are raised.
+When not breeding, Junin grebe prefer open water, moving far out from lake shores.

 Feeding

-The Junin grebe's exceptional diving skills allows it to feed on small fish and invertebrates.
+About 90% of the diet of the Junin grebe is small fish, especially those less than 2.5 cm long, with the remaining part of its diet being small invertebrates.
+Fish are caught with its excellent diving skills, but insects may also be caught at the surface.
 They can be often seen feeding and diving simultaneously in small groups.